AndrewNolte/andrews-setup/README.md

 hyper + e, hyper + r is switch tab left or right, super useful for web browsing.

-hyper + i,j,k,l is arrow keys
+hyper + i,j,k,l is arrow keys, other keys around there make jumps of varying degree

 hyper + q is sleep

 These are most maintained on mac, and the other OSs have most of the functionality with some caveats.

 ## ZSH setup